x3d/HumanoidAnimation/HAnimHierarchyWeb3d-19774-V2.0.md

 Review notes

-# These tables are copied from the HAnim specification
+* These tables are copied from the HAnim specification
-# The specification does not call out LOA-0
+* The specification does not call out LOA-0
+* '''*MISMATCH*''' indicates inconsistent segment names

 ---

 ## LOA-0 hierarchy

-LOA-0 includes only one *joint : segment* pair, as follows:
+LOA-0 includes only one named *joint : segment* pair, as follows:

 ```
 [LOA-0] humanoid_root : sacrum